gajus/vlad/README.md

 * Get the input back from Test/Result that matches at least one rule (and passes that rule?).
 * Add Allow adding custom error message to the Result for input or non-input (e.g. duplicate value).
 This error would then be passed to the hasErrors array.
 * Add URL validator.
 This should consider that URL does not necessarily include protocol and that those that do include, e.g. ftp:// might not necessarily be expected URLs.
-* Make it more easy to test $regex = new \ay\vlad\validator\Regex(['pattern' => '/test/']); The problem is that Validator requires Subject instance, which creates a chain of dependencies.
-Simple input should be preferred.
-However, this introduces “challenge” (OCD) of controlling the is_found/not_found value.
-Alternatively, a second validation interface could be introduced that disregards the isFound method altogether.
-However, then Validator should have an option whether value is required or not.
 * Validate the translations file.
 Now that a translation array is loaded, only the syntax is validated, but not whether the translation file resolves to the known error_names from the validator.
 * Improve email validator.
 Zend validator includes useful additions (MX check, host name validator, etc) https://github.com/zendframework/zf2/blob/master/library/Zend/Validator/EmailAddress.php.
-* Validator should return Error object.
-This will allow validator to use another validator internally to validate the input, e.g. email validator could first use host validator.
 * http://www.php-fig.org/